Snow Hill High School

 Snow Hill High School (SHHS) is a four-year public high school in Snow Hill, Maryland, United States.
 It is one of four public high schools in Worcester County along with Pocomoke High School, Stephen Decatur High School, and the Worcester Technical High School.

 Overview

 The school is located on the Eastern Shore of Maryland in the town of Snow Hill, MD.
 The school is on Maryland Route 12 and between U.S. Route 113 and U.S. Route 113 Business.
 The current building was built in 1957 with an addition being completed in 1982 and has 70657 sqft of space located on 18 acre of land.
 Beginning in 2014, and finishing in 2017, the building received a $44.8 million renovation.

 Students

 Snow Hill High School's graduation rate has been very high in past years.
 In 2007 the school graduated 95.58%, though in 2004 it graduated 100% of seniors.

+Staff

+The following people have been the principal at Snow Hill High School: